A Masterclass In Forecasting Depreciation

 Why Is Forecasting Depreciation Important?

-Forecasting depreciation is not just a requisite for adhering to accounting standards, it’s a strategic move that holds immense importance for businesses.
+Forecasting depreciation is not just a requisite for adhering to accounting standards and tax codes, it’s a strategic move that holds immense importance for businesses.
 Here are the key reasons why:

 - Financial Accuracy: Accurate forecasts of depreciation expense allow businesses to report their financial position correctly.
 It ensures that expenses are appropriately allocated over the lifespan of an asset rather than at the point of purchase, leading to more accurate profit calculations.